Master of Education in Higher Education Leadership

 - National Association of Student Personnel Administrators (NASPA)

-- VSU Student Success Center: The SSC offers workshops and online resources to hone those interview skills.
-For more information or to make an appointment, call the SSC at 229-333-7570 or visit their website.
+- VSU Academic Support Center: The ASC offers workshops and online resources to hone those interview skills.
+For more information or to make an appointment, call the ASC at 229-333-7570 or visit their website.

 - VSU Career Services: The office provides career development and awareness, experiential learning, and professional employment opportunities for undergraduate and graduate students and alumni.